Curing the high-energy perturbative instability of vector-quarkonium-photoproduction cross sections at order $\alpha \alpha_s^3$ with high-energy factorisation: High-energy factorisation for -wave-vector-quarkonium photoproduction

 where the tensor ${\cal M}_{\mu\nu}$ is the squared QCD amplitude of the process \ce{proc:gamma+g-cc+g}: \begin{enumerate} \item summed over the polarisations of the photon, quarkonium and final-state gluon, but not contracted with respect to the polarisation indices of the initial-state gluon in both the amplitude and its complex conjugate \item with the momentum of the initial on-shell gluon $p_1$ simply replaced by that of the off-shell Reggeised gluon, namely $q_1$. \item accordingly, the Mandelstam variables for the subprocess \ce{proc:ga+R-3S11+g} are defined as $\bar{s}=(q+q_1)^2$, $\bar{t}=(q_1-p)^2$, $\bar{u}=(q-p)^2$. \end{enumerate}

-The two equalities in \ce{eq:H-def} hold due to the Ward–Takahashi-like\footnote{As opposed to Slavnov–Taylor identities usually applicable in non-Abelian theories like QCD.} identity $q_1^\mu {\cal M}_{\mu\nu}=q_1^\nu{\cal M}_{\mu\nu}=0$ which holds for the tensor ${\cal M}_{\mu\nu}$ of the process \ce{proc:gamma+g-cc+g} even with $q_1^2<0$.
+The two equalities in \ce{eq:H-def} hold due to the Ward–Takahashi-like\footnote{As opposed to Slavnov–Taylor identities usually applicable in non-Abelian theories like QCD.} identities $q_1^\mu {\cal M}_{\mu\nu}=0$ and $q_1^\nu{\cal M}_{\mu\nu}=0$ which {are satisfied by the} tensor ${\cal M}_{\mu\nu}$ of the process \ce{proc:gamma+g-cc+g} even with $q_1^2<0$.
 The first equality in \ce{eq:H-def} uses the simplest coupling between a Reggeised gluon and a ``QCD'' gluon from the infinite tower of such couplings existing in Lipatov's EFT for multi-Regge processes in QCD~\cite{Lipatov95}.
 The second equality is referred to as the Gribov's trick and shows that a smooth ${\bf q}_{T1}^2\to 0$ limit of \ce{eq:H-def} should exist.

 All what is needed to perform LLA computations is the coefficient function $H$ at LO in $\alpha_s$ for the process \ce{proc:ga+R-3S11+g} first derived in 2004~\cite{Lipatov:2004ar}.
 In our calculation, we will use a more compact expression~\cite{Kniehl:2006sk}: